Seth-msum/340Group8/README.md

 Jaylin was really excited when she heard aout Target getting an app that tracked inventory so she could plan her trip to the store before she left her house.
 She would make her grocery list and before heading to target would check to make sure they have everything in stock so that she wouldn't have any surprises when she got there.
 Because of this she was able to notice that Target didn't have any chicken breasts available and was able to plan a meal that used a different meat than chicken before going to Target.
 Because of the app Jaylin had a much better shopping experience at Target than she would have if the app wasn't available.

+### Robert - Owner(Seth Bentley)

+Robert just recieved his first weekly report of sales from the application and notices that he sold many more of one brand of soda than another.
+He contacts his manager and informs them to start more prominently displaying this higher selling brand and to have a larger stock on hand.
+Robert is happy to find that this lead to higher profits from soda sales.

+### Jay - Employee(Seth Bentley)

+Jay started his shift by checking the application for which ailse needed the most inventory stocked.
+He was able to see all the items he needed from the back store room.
+Jay appriciates how fast and efficent the application has made his job.
 ## Use Case Diagram

 ![Alt text](./DocImages/usecasediagram.png "Use Case Diagrams")